haeussma/masterthesis/book/discussion.md

 - great documentation (FAIR)

 In this project, a robust and FAIR workflow from analytical raw-data to kinetic parameters was established.
 Thereby, the output of a analytical device was used directly as the input of the modeling pipeline.

+## Importance of precise kinetic parameters for biocatalysis

+With upcoming big data technologies like